-Some of these historical women are well-known figures like Amelia Earhart and Florence Nightingale.
-Others are less well-known, but they should be!
+Some of these historical women are familiar figures like Amelia Earhart and Florence Nightingale.
+Others aren’t as well-known, but they should be!
 From figures of ancient history to current day heroes like Malala Yousafzai, this visual guide offers a celebration of women who have changed our world, while providing context with “Who came before…” and “Who came after…” panels showing readers how these women were influenced and how they in turn influenced others.

 Information is presented in easily digestible paragraphs that share each woman’s story in a way that children can relate to.
 Kids will enjoy the fun factor of the cute and quirky bobble head characters, each with a comic-style speech bubble sharing an additional fascinating fact.

 I would have liked to see more women of colour, and the organization would have been improved with a text box for each remarkable woman containing basic information like when and where they lived and their area of expertise.
 Despite these oversights, this book is inspiring for all children and a creative way of helping girls see their potential in ways they may not have before.

 This children’s reference book brings science and innovation to life through these stories of 100 scientists whose discoveries changed the world.
 Learn about the ancient Greek physician Hippocrates and the origin of the Hippocratic Oath that doctors still take.
 Read about key figures in the development of quantum physics.
 Discover Inge Lehmann, the geologist who discovered the solid core at the centre of the Earth.